tableau-mkt/components-boilerplate/template/homepage.md

 regions of the site such as the global navigation area where style guide styles are applied rather than including the styles globally on the site.

+We strongly encourage integrating the full style guide as described above in order to guarantee more consistency between platforms.
+This encapsulated version should only be used when absolutely required in order not to break existing styles that are still necessary.

 ### Usage
 * Include the encapsulated stylesheet rather than the base style.css
 <div class="kss-markup">